 A Oak Grove, MO drug crime conviction can disrupt your life in ways beyond immediate penalties like fines or jail time.
 The consequences may include:

-- Damage your reputation in your Oak Grove, MO community.
+- Hurting your reputation within your Oak Grove, MO community.

-Drug Crimes Lawyer in Oak Grove, MO: Know Missouri’s Controlled Substances and Penalties
+Drug Crimes Lawyer in Oak Grove, MO: Missouri’s Controlled Substances & Penalties

 - Schedule I drugs are those that have the highest potential for abuse and have no accepted medical uses, and therefore carry the stiffest sentences.
 These include opiates, heroin, LSD, MDMA, hallucinogenic mushrooms, and other hallucinogenics.